Minor Salivary Gland Cancer

 Medical oncologists apply chemotherapy.
 Chemotherapy uses anti-cancer drugs which kill cancer cells in the body.
 Chemotherapy is not the standard treatment for malignant tumors of the salivary glands.
 The drug is useless if there is no inflammation-like condition of the salivary gland.

 For salivary gland cancers, the benefit of chemotherapy is limited.
 Chemotherapy has a place mainly in the treatment of salivary gland lymphomas.
-Apart from this, chemotherapy may be needed in the presence of metastasis or in salivary gland cancers that the complete removal of the tumor is not possible.
+Apart from this, chemotherapy may be needed in the presence of metastasis or in salivary gland cancers where the complete removal of the tumor is not possible.

 Targeted therapy